 I had joined the Ford GT Forum about 3 weeks after getting my car, in September of 2005, and I quickly realized how amazing the Ford GT owner’s group was.
 After publishing some photos on the forum from the SAAC event there was immediate interest in having a SoCal GT owners rally.
 This was in March of 2006, and the Ford GT was still very new, so spotting one on the street was quite rare.
 You can imagine the reaction we got from other drivers with 12 of them parading through Malibu.
 Read more

 After 6 months of 2005 Ford GT ownership I’d found a few items to gripe about.
 The most disappointing flaw was in the paint, where small bubbles were visible near the edge of a couple body panels.
 At first I planned to have these repaired under warranty (as noted below) but eventually I left them alone.
 Digging into the car’s factory paint job was more troubling than leaving them alone.
-And I can confirm that, 11 years later, I never even think about them.
+And I can confirm that, 13 years later, nobody has ever noticed them and I have essentially forgotten about them.
 Read more

 2005 Ford GT Ownership Introduction